What are the career prospects for an Integrative Health Coach?

 Health coaching has grown to a $6 billion market with 67% of American companies either having or planning to have, coaching or preventative programs to help boost worker health.
 The Bureau of Labor Statistics projects high employment growth from 2014 to 2024 for top employer demand in occupations for integrative health coaches.
 Individuals with a Health Coaching certificate will have the flexibility to work in private businesses, health care organizations, or government agencies.

-What types of careers benefit from an Integrative Health & Wellness Coaching Certificate?
+What types of careers benefit from an Integrative Health & Wellness Coach?

 Health care professionals, such as nurses, medical doctors, social workers, physical therapists, dieticians, and occupational therapists are common career fields of our students.
 Current healthcare professionals enroll in health coaching programs to enhance their patient care skills or apply existing healthcare skills to a new career in health coaching.

 Educators, academic advisors, athletic coaches, public health experts, and entrepreneurs also enjoy our program.
-Basically, anyone who works with people who needs help with healthy lifestyle change benefits from the certificate.
+Basically, anyone who works with people who needs help with healthy lifestyle change benefits from the program.

 Where do Health & Wellness Coaches work?